Taylor Embree

-Jon Taylor Embree (born October 3, 1988) is an American football coach and former wide receiver who is the running backs coach for the New York Jets of the National Football League (NFL).
+Jon Taylor Embree (born October 3, 1988) is an American football coach and former wide receiver who was most recently the running backs coach for the New England Patriots of the National Football League (NFL).
 He played college football at UCLA and was briefly a member of the San Diego Chargers.

 Playing career

 Taylor played wide receiver for 4 years at UCLA.
 He was signed as an undrafted free agent by the Chargers in 2012 but was cut at the end of the preseason.

 Coaching career

 Embree began his coaching career as a graduate assistant at UNLV in 2012, where he was credited for helping convince Jerry Rice Jr. to transfer from UCLA to UNLV for his final season of eligibility.
 He was also a graduate assistant at his alma mater UCLA for two seasons before joining the Kansas City Chiefs in 2016 as a defensive assistant.

 Embree joined the San Francisco 49ers as an offensive quality control coach in 2017, working with his father Jon.
 He was hired as the tight ends coach at Colorado in 2020, serving on the coaching staff of first-year head coach Karl Dorrell.

 Embree was named the running backs coach for the New York Jets in 2021, working under former 49ers defensive coordinator Robert Saleh.
+According to SNY reports Embree won't return in 2024.

+Embree was named the running backs coach for the New England Patriots in 2024, working under Jerod Mayo.
+Embree was not retained for the 2025 season after Mayo's firing.